KyleAMathews/vite-plugin-capsize-radix-ui/README.md

 ## Why

-Getting custom fonts to look right is hard on the web — so most peoply rely on a few typography frameworks and fonts.
+Getting fonts to look right on the web is [_hard_](https://fantasai.inkedblade.net/style/talks/atypi-2021/atypi-2021-precise-text-alignment.mp4) — so most peoply rely on a few typography frameworks and fonts.
 But it doesn't have to be that way.
 [Capsize](https://seek-oss.github.io/capsize/) fixes text sizing and layout allowing for precise text alignment so changing fonts is as easy as changing